 - A resin tray must be installed and tensioned.

 - The material level in the resin tray must be at the minimum level the machine allows

 - A material cartridge must be installed.

 - The upper-build-chamber door must be closed.

-- The printer must be marked as ready on the printer GUI.
+- The printer must be marked as ready on the Printer local display.